chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 Lastly, Git is a version control system, and "a tool to manage source code history."
 Github is the service that hosts Git repositories or projects.
 (Stack Overflow).

-Otherwise you can just follow along with these README.
+Otherwise you can just follow along with this README.

-#This is how you install python packages into Jupyter Notebook
-#The package we will be using to interface with Twitter is Python-Twitter
-!pip install python-twitter
+# What is Text Analytics?

+Essentially, deriving insights from text, also considered unstructured data (not defined by rows and columns).
+To harness these insights and redfine text into something that can be calculated, you will need to do some programming and understand some (basic) linguistic concepts/packages.